Nicholas-Abell/Nicholas-Abell/README.md

 I'm Nicholas Abell.

-I started my coding journey learning C# to make video games using Unity.
+I started my coding journey learning C# to make video games.
 Using Unity i made my first app, a score calculator for the board game Everdell that I made for my family.
-From there i swithced to learning front end development.
+From there i switched to learning front end development.
 I'm currently focusing on improving my skilss in React.

 <!--